 Cysts in the left middle cranial fossa have been associated with ADHD in a study on affected children.
 Headaches.
 A patient ...
 A patient with a cyst on the left middle cranial fossa had auditory hallucinations, migraine-like headaches, and periodic ...
 The exact role that temporal lobe abnormalities play in the development of middle fossa arachnoid cysts is unknown.[citation ... arachnoid cysts occurring in the middle fossa are accompanied by underdevelopment (hypoplasia) or compression of the temporal ...

-The carotid canal is located within the middle cranial fossa, at the petrous part of the temporal bone.
-Anteriorly, it is ... where the latter is located inside the posterior cranial fossa.
-The carotid canal is separated from middle ear and inner ear by ... is a passageway in the temporal bone of the skull through which the internal carotid artery enters the middle cranial fossa ...
+... the middle cranial fossa of) the cranial cavity.
+The carotid canal is located within the middle cranial fossa, at the petrous ... where the latter is located inside the posterior cranial fossa.
+The carotid canal is separated from middle ear and inner ear by ...

 The larger anterior space includes the anterior and middle cranial fossas and lodges the cerebrum; the small posterior space- ... the posterior cranial fossa contains the cerebellum, the pons, and the medulla.
 Clinical Anatomical Terminology, American ...
 The tentorium cerebelli divides the cranial cavity into two closed spaces which communicate with each other through the ...